KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    Table 3.4: Dataset output.

 The result of a query in MongoDB can assume different shapes: Cursor, Document, List, fix value.
 Knowage can manage automatically the result of the query.
 The algorithm to understand how to manage the result is very simple.

 -  If in the query it finds the variable sbiDatasetfixedResult the result will be managed as described above.

 -  If in the query it finds a findOne the result will be managed as a single document.

 -  If in the query it finds an aggregate the result will be managed as an aggregation.

 -  In the ether cases the result will be managed as a Cursor.

- Parameters and profile attributes

 It’s possible to force the behaviour.
 In particular the result stored in the variable query, will be managed:

 -  as cursor if in the script exist a variable with value LIST_DOCUMENTS_QUERY.

    Example: var retVal= "LIST_DOCUMENTS_QUERY“;

 -  a document if in the script exist a variable with value SINGLE_DOCUMENT_QUERY.

    Example: var retVal= "SINGLE_DOCUMENT_QUERY”.

 Similar techniques can be applied to the other languages.
 We leave the reader to examine the dialect related to each Big Data datasource.

   Parameters and profile attributes
 --------------------------------------

 All dataset types except **File** and **CKAN** allow you to add parameters.
 This means that results can be customized according to the value of one or more parameters at execution time.
 Parameters can be managed from the **Type** tab.
 Two operations are needed to add a parameter to the dataset:

 1. insert the parameter in the actual text of the dataset;